Greece Sailing Adventure: Corfu to Kefalonia

 Accommodation: Overnight boat

 Make the most of the day by rising nice and early and enjoying breakfast on the boat.
 Stop for a morning swim near Paxos’ sister island Antipaxos.
-Two miles south, this small island is home to some of the finest beaches in the Ionian Sea with transparent ocean and white sands.
+Two miles south, this small island is home to some of the finest beaches in the Ionian Sea.
 Antipaxos doesn’t have its own permanent population, but there are many Paxiots who own vineyards and cottages here.
-After your swim sail south, passing through the north channel and docking in the beautiful marina of Lefkada.
-Featuring sheer cliffs and turquoise waters, this island’s busy streets are perfect for a wine and dine or night out on the town.
+After your swim, sail south, passing through the north channel and docking in the marina of Lefkada – this island’s busy streets are perfect for a wine and dine or night out on the town.

 Day 4: Skorpios - Meganisi - Ithaca